Torres del Paine National Park

 Cerro Alegre, next to Cerro Concepcion, whose first civilian resident after the Spanish conquistadors was the English merchant William Bateman.
 Bateman was followed by other compatriots who came to the city as immigrants, creating a residential neighborhood with houses of a higher level of construction than was usual at the time, with amenities and gardens that contributed to the beautification of the place.

-Among the typical places of the hill we can mention Palacio Baburizza, a historical monument built in 1916, located in the Paseo Yugoslavo of Cerro Alegre, whose name comes from its second owner, a Croatian entrepreneur of the first half of the twentieth century.
+Among the typical places of the hill we can mention Palacio Baburizza, a historical monument built in 1916, located in Paseo Yugoslavo of Cerro Alegre, whose name comes from its second owner, a Croatian entrepreneur of the first half of the twentieth century.
 The house became the Municipal Museum of Fine Arts of Valparaiso in 1971.
-Next is the Victorian-style Palacio Astoreca, built in 1923 by the Croatian immigrant Francisco Petrinovic, who made a fortune during the golden age of saltpetre, today with a renewed air as it has been turned into a hotel-boutique.
+Next is the Victorian-style Palacio Astoreca, built in 1923 by the Croatian immigrant Francisco Petrinovic, who made his fortune during the golden age of saltpetre.
+Today, the palace has been transformed into a luxurious boutique hotel.

 Cerro Bellavista, owes its name to the beautiful view it offers over the Bay of Valparaiso.
-Cerro Bellavista was chosen to create the Museo a Cielo Abierto de Valparaiso, outdoor tour to admire 20 street art murals until now, by renowned artists who have visited the city.
-You can hire guided tours to see the murals and graffiti of the hills, making visitors can observe in detail the dozens of these works and even paint their own creations.
+Cerro Bellavista was chosen to create the Museo a Cielo Abierto de Valparaiso, outdoor tour to admire 20 street art murals so far, by renowned artists who have visited the city.
+You can hire guided tours to see the murals and graffiti of the hills, so visitors can observe in detail the dozens of these works and even paint their own creations.
 In Cerro Bellavista is also the Cristo Redentor (Christ the Redeemer), inaugurated in 1904 and destined to protect the port.
-This sculpture is attributed to Eduardo Provasoli, a famous Italian architect of the time, who designed a number of churches throughout Chile.
+This sculpture is attributed to Eduardo Provasoli, a famous Italian architect of the time who designed several churches throughout Chile.

-Cerro Artilleria, another of the hills that stands out for its incredible architecture of houses almost hanging from the hillsides.
-Its name comes from the Artillery Barracks located at the top.
-Among the attractions is the Museo Maritimo Nacional, Paseo 21 de Mayo, one of the many natural viewpoints of Valparaiso, the Artilleria and Villaseca Funicular Railways, craft fairs, Casa Artilleria No. 156 (or Casa Cuatro Vientos) ancient house built between 1908 and 1909 by the Italians Renato Schiavon and Arnaldo Barison, one of the most photographed sites in Valparaiso because of the location on which it is built.
+Cerro Artilleria, another hill that stands out for its incredible architecture of houses that seem to hang from the side of the hill.
+Its name comes from the artillery barracks located at the top.
+Among the attractions are the Museo Maritimo Nacional, Paseo 21 de Mayo, one of the many natural viewpoints of Valparaiso, the Artilleria and Villaseca funicular railways, handicraft fairs, Casa Artilleria No. 156 (or Casa Cuatro Vientos), old house built between 1908 and 1909 by Italians Renato Schiavon and Arnaldo Barison, one of the most photographed places in Valparaiso because of its location.

 Polanco Palace, Valparaiso, Chile.